TessaKlein/TKlein-Portflio/README.md

 Bachelor of Science Business Administration – Business Information and Analytics, June 2025

 <ul>
   <li><b>Hornbeck Scholar Award</b>: Fall 2024, I earned a place on the Hornbeck Scholars List for the Fall Quarter 2024- one of the highest academic honors at the Univeristy.
-Through this achievement, I have demonstrated my commitment to fulfilling the first student promise outlined in the University's strategic plan: The Promise of Reaching to the Highest Standard.
-I served as a model for all students and am a source of pride for the faculty, staff, and alumni.
-This award recognizes outstanding commitment to Daniels Undergraduate Programs.</li>
+Through this achievement, I have demonstrated my commitment to fulfilling the first student promise outlined in the University's strategic plan: The Promise of Reaching to the Highest Standard. </li>

 <a name="Personal Brand Statement"></a>
 ### Personal Brand Statement